 While in the debtor's possession, the goods must:

 Not be transformed into other property or sold to a third party.

 Charges and liens can be created over specific assets (see Question 1).

 Creditors can use the following methods to recover their debt:

 Receivership.
-A holder of a fixed or floating charge can, if the charging document specifically provides for this, appoint a receiver over the company's charged assets in the event of a debtor's default.
-The receiver will act under the powers set out in the charge document (which will typically include a right of sale).
-It will usually realise the value of the charged asset and repay the creditor the amount of its unpaid debt.
+A holder of a fixed or floating charge can, if the charging document specifically provides for this, appoint a receiver over the company's charged assets if a debtor defaults.
+The receiver will act under the powers set out in the charge document, which will typically include a right of sale.
+The receiver will generally realise the value of the charged asset and repay the creditor the amount of its unpaid debt.

-It is possible to convert judgments obtained in certain jurisdictions (for example, the UK and some other commonwealth countries) into a Bermuda judgment through a simple registration procedure under the Judgments (Reciprocal Enforcement) Act 1958.
-For judgments obtained in other jurisdictions, it will be necessary to start fresh proceedings in the Supreme Court.
+It is possible to convert judgments obtained in certain jurisdictions (for example, the UK and some other commonwealth countries) into a Bermuda judgment through procedures as set out in the Judgments (Reciprocal Enforcement) Act 1958.
+Foreign arbitration awards can also be recognised and enforced by the Supreme Court, under procedures set out in the Bermuda International Conciliation and Arbitration Act 1993.
+To enforce judgments and awards obtained in other jurisdictions, it is necessary to start fresh proceedings in the Supreme Court.

 In a liquidation there is a mandatory set-off where there have been mutual credits, mutual debts or other mutual dealings between the company and a creditor.
 The set-off extends to non-contractual claims as well as debts.
-In respect of mutual dealings an account is taken of what is due from one party to the other.
+In the case of mutual dealings, an account is taken of what is due from one party to the other.